-Children are by definition, vulnerable because of their physical size, cognitive development, their often utter dependence on adults, and the authority adults wield.
-In Australia, children are usually portrayed in the media as either cute and innocent, victims or delinquents,46 or in transition to becoming an adult with the focus, '... not on their present but on their future'.47 The changes over the last two centuries is evidence that a society's attitudes and expectations are intimately connected to how we understand, regard and treat children and the concept of childhood.
+How we value children matters.
+It directly impacts on our attitudes, behaviours and actions towards them.46 The change in attitudes to children over the last two centuries is evidence that attitudes are intimately connected to how we understand, regard and treat children and our perception of childhood.
 Attitudes are similarly reflected in the priority we give to children's needs and rights.
-The dramatic drop in the rate of infant deaths in Australia in the 20th century,48 for example, reflected both public health and scientific advances.
-It also signalled attitudinal change as infant mortality came to be viewed as a, '... social problem,' and, '... an important indicator of social well-being.'49 High rates of infant mortality were no longer tolerated as inevitable, or acceptable.
-How we value children has been identified as directly impacting on attitudes, behaviours and actions towards children.50
+The dramatic drop in the rate of infant deaths in Australia in the 20th century,47 reflected both public health and scientific advances, but it also signalled attitudinal change as infant mortality came to be viewed as a, '... social problem,' and, '... an important indicator of social well-being.'48 High rates of infant mortality were no longer tolerated as inevitable, or acceptable.